harsh-mahobia/Devops-Tool-Setups/Terraform/terraform-scenario-1.md

 terraform destroy
 ```

-> Removes EC2 instance first, then the security group.
+> Deletes the virtual machine from AWS.

 Type: